esolartech/scd-blog/src/pages/about.md

 ---
-title: "About Smart Call Decline"
+title: "The History of Smart Call Decline (SCD)"
 layout: ../layouts/BaseLayout.astro   # same layout your homepage uses
 ---

-# The History of Smart Call Decline (SCD)

 ## May 2025 — The spark during my MBA project